makrai/notes/buechel18-emo-multiling-multitask-naacl.md

     * eg to EN, EN+ and IT: V > D \approx avg > A
     * eg PL, NL and ID, less clear though Valence still stands out
     * We observe the same general pattern for the reference methods
-* comparison to Sedoc+ (2017), arguably one of most related contributions, they
+* comparison to Sedoc+ (2017), arguably one of most related contributions
   * MTLNN using the Common model achieves about 10%points better on VA
   * using their smaller embedding model, MTLNN still clearly outperforms
 * comparison to human performance, MTLNN achieves also very strong results